EndPointCorp/end-point-blog/2020/03/25/web-projects-for-rainy-day.html.md

 [Image](https://www.flickr.com/photos/yellowstonenps/32984582893/) by [Yellowstone NPS on Flickr](https://www.flickr.com/photos/yellowstonenps/)

-With the Coronavirus quarantine disrupting life for many of us, I thought I’d put together a list of things you can do with your website on a rainy day.
+With the COVID-19 quarantine disrupting life for many of us, I thought I’d put together a list of things you can do with your website on a rainy day.
 These are things to keep your business moving even if you’re at home and some of your projects are stuck waiting on things to reopen.
-If you’re looking for some useful things to do to fill your days in the next few months, this post is for you:
+If you’re looking for some useful things to do to fill your days over the next few months, this post is for you!

 ### Major Version Updates

 Make a list of your entire stack, from OS to database to development frameworks.
 Note the current version and research the current supported versions.
-I find Wikipedia pages to be fairly reliable for this (e.g. [https://en.wikipedia.org/wiki/CentOS](en.wikipedia.org/wiki/CentOS)).
+I find Wikipedia pages to be fairly reliable for this (e.g. [https://en.wikipedia.org/wiki/CentOS](https://en.wikipedia.org/wiki/CentOS)).
 Ok, so what things need to be updated, or will need to be in the next year?
 Start on those now and use some downtime to get ahead of your updates.

 #### Sample of a client’s stack review